How to talk to your community about the campaign

 Similar data isn't available for Northern Ireland.
 The latest data on Northern Ireland is from the 2016 Housing Condition survey, which found that 98% of homes had loft insulation but only 54% had an adequate quantity.
 Only 65% of homes that could have cavity wall insulation had it.

-We don’t have a precise cost for a national programme of insulation, this is because there are a lot of variables and slightly different approaches will be needed in each of the UK’s 4 nations.
+We don’t have a precise cost for a national programme of insulation, because there are a lot of variables and slightly different approaches will be needed in each of the UK’s 4 nations.
 However, we estimate the cost for England and Wales to be at least £6 billion a year over the next 10 years.

-Right now, people on low-incomes won’t have the cash to pay for the measures needed.
-We’re therefore calling for this programme to be paid for by the government and coordinated by councils.
+Right now, people on low incomes won’t have the cash to pay for the measures needed.
+We’re therefore calling for this programme to be paid for by the government and co-ordinated by councils.
 We’re also suggesting avoiding means testing for the programme as this’ll just add extra bureaucracy and slow things down, and may also discourage some low-income homes from participating.

 It depends on the measures installed and the cost of energy.
 But even basic measures can save people significant money.
 Loft or cavity wall insulation, for example, will each save a household around 20% on its bills and pay for themselves in a few years.